 Linda Spaulding RN, BC, CIC, CHEC, CHOP: “Infection preventionists need to learn how to clean an endoscope, or at least observe the cleaning….
 Infection preventionists need to make rounds, they need to talk to the person processing.”

-Infection Control Today®: So what are your thoughts about the cleaning of endoscopes?
+Infection Control Today®: What are your thoughts about the cleaning of endoscopes?

-Linda Spaulding RN, BC, CIC, CHEC, CHOP: OK.
-Well, you know, for the past few podcasts, we talked a lot about COVID.
-I think now it’s time to try to get back to other things, post-COVID, or in conjunction with COVID.
-And prior to COVID happening, we had been working a lot to prevent infections being transmitted from endoscopes.
-And what I mean by that is the endoscopes are used on the internal parts.
-Inserted internally on multiple patients with the same endoscope.
-Processing these scopes in between each patient is extremely important so you don’t take bacteria from one patient and accidentally insert it into the next patient and cause an infection.
+Linda Spaulding, RN, BC, CIC, CHEC, CHOP: We’ve talked a lot about COVID-19.
+I think now it’s time to try to get back to other things, post–COVID-19 or in conjunction with [it].
+[Previously], we had been working a lot to prevent infections being transmitted from endoscopes.
+What I mean by that is that the endoscopes are used on [a patient’s] internal parts, [and] inserted…in multiple patients.
+Processing these scopes in between each patient is extremely important so you don’t take bacteria from 1 patient and accidentally insert it into the next patient and cause an infection.

-ICT®: Who actually does the physical cleaning of the scopes?
-Is this something that infection preventionists oversee?
-Or do they clean the scopes themselves?
+ICT®: Who physically cleans the scopes?
+Is this something infection preventionists oversee, or do they clean the scopes themselves?

 ICT®: And finally, where do infection preventionists fit in this?
-Should they insist on trying to have more oversight on the endoscope cleaning process?
-Or will people be wary of that?
+Should they insist on having more oversight on the endoscope cleaning process, or will people be wary of that?